robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ![Node-create-react-app-finish](images/fr0102-17_Node-create-react-app-finish.png "Node-create-react-app-finish")

-#### 4. Right click in the - client/app01c - folder and select Open in Integrated Terminal and click in the Terminal window
+#### 4. Right click in the - client/app01c - folder and select Open in Integrated Terminal and click in the Terminal window and click in the Terminal window

 ![Node-app01c](images/fr0102-18_Node-app01c.png "Node-app01c")